bloodthiirst/BSerializer/README.md

 }
 ```

-- where the parts surrounded by ```#``` are considered comment
+the parts surrounded by ```#``` are considered comment
-- in the example above , the comments are auto-generated using the class's propertie names
+in the example above , the comments are auto-generated using the class's propertie names

 - List example
 ```
 [
 	<System.Collections.Generic.List`1[[ConsoleUI.Model.IPerson, ConsoleUI, Version=1.0.0.0, Culture=neutral, PublicKeyToken=null]]>